datanews/tik-tok/README.md

 You can use the following options when defining a Tik Tok timeline:

 * `el`: The ID string of the DOM element to put your Tik Tok container in.
 This is required.
 You can also use CSS selectors if you want.
 * `dateFormat`: A string or array of strings that will be used to parse dates.
-The default is: `['MMM DD, YYYY', 'MM/DD/YYYY', 'M/D/YYYY', 'DD MMM YYYY', 'YYYY-MM-DD']`.
+If an array is given it will try each format in order.
+The default is a slightly modified Moment.js default: `['MMM DD, YYYY', 'MM/DD/YYYY', 'M/D/YYYY', 'DD MMM YYYY', 'YYYY-MM-DD', 'YYYY-MM-DD HH:mm:ss']`.
 For more details see the Moment.js [parsing docs](http://momentjs.com/docs/#/parsing/string-formats/).
 * `dateDisplay`: A string for how the entry date will be displayed for each entry in the timeline.
 See the docs [Moment.js formating](http://momentjs.com/docs/#/displaying/format/) for a complete list of options.
 The default is `MMM DD, YYYY`.
 * `descending`: Boolean that will make the order of entries descending (newest to oldest) by date if set to true.
 The default is `false` which is ascending (oldest to newest).
 * `csvDelimiter`: The delimiting chracter if you are using a CSV string.
 The default is `,`.